Recovery From Narcissistic Abuse

 Whether you are still in the relationship or not, here are some concrete steps you can take towards your recovery:

 I offer trauma-informed therapy for survivors of narcissistic abuse.
-I'm located in Brentwood, Tennessee.
-If you're ready to heal from Narcissistic Abuse, call me today to see if we're a good fit to work together.
+If you're ready to heal from Narcissistic Abuse, email me today to see if we're a good fit to work together.
 There is hope and healing available.